unit-cell/practice/README.md

 norns or equivalent

 ## documentation (v0.1)
-encoder 2: scroll between modes.
+encoder 2: scroll between quiz modes.

 key 2: reveal keyboard.

 key 3: reroll for a new scale.

-three modes are currently implemented, but it is very easy to add more!
+three quiz modes are currently implemented, but it is very easy to add more!
 1. major and minor scales
 2. modes
 3. major/minor pentatonic scales